Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 When you select the canned response, variables in the response will be replaced with values relevant to the current conversation.
 If any of the variables do not have values, you will receive a corresponding warning.

-## Send a Reply to a Vitual Agent

-For use cases where the virtual agent doesn't understand the user's reply, a human agent can reply on behalf of the bot to continue the conversation with the user.
-To implement this workflow, you need to enable [Agent Inject](agent-inject.md).
-Note that the **Reply to bot** tab, through which interaction with the bot occurs, also supports canned responses.

 ## Send a Reply to Another Human Agent

 As a human agent, you can discuss the end user's conversation with another agent if you need additional clarification or assistance.